FLEXTool/FLEX/README.md

  [![Build Status](https://travis-ci.org/Flipboard/FLEX.svg?branch=master)](https://travis-ci.org/Flipboard/FLEX)
  [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-FLEX (Flipboard Explorer) is a set of in-app debugging and exploration tools for iOS development.
+FLEX (Flipboard Explorer) is a set of in-app debugging and exploration tools for iOS & tvOS development.
 When presented, FLEX shows a toolbar that lives in a window above your application.
 From this toolbar, you can view and modify nearly every piece of state in your running application.

 <img alt="Demo" width=36% height=36% src=https://user-images.githubusercontent.com/8371943/70185687-e842c800-16af-11ea-8ef9-9e071380a462.gif>